 “Could you please show us the way out?”
 I ask.
 Lifting his finger, he points to an outer gate, which we find is now unlocked.
 We thank the man, but he simply nods and walks away.

 Later that morning, our hosts at Hampton Court ask about our stay there.
-“We were completely locked in and lost,” I admit, “until this old man came by and showed us the way out.”
+“We were completely locked in and lost,” I admit, “until this older gentleman came by and showed us the way out.”

 “What did he look like?” asks Jacque, the woman who had shown us to Fish Court the night before.
 I describe the fellow, and then watch as shock comes over her face.